openvinotoolkit/model_api/docs/model-configuration.md

 1. `layout`: str - layout of input data in the format: "input0:NCHW,input1:NC"

 ### `ImageModel` and its subclasses
-1. `mean_values`: List - Normalization values, which will be subtracted from image channels for image-input layer during preprocessing
+1. `mean_values`: List - normalization values, which will be subtracted from image channels for image-input layer during preprocessing
-1. `scale_values`: List - Normalization values, which will divide the image channels for image-input layer
+1. `scale_values`: List - normalization values, which will divide the image channels for image-input layer
-1. `reverse_input_channels`: bool - Reverse the input channel order
+1. `reverse_input_channels`: bool - reverse the input channel order
 1. `resize_type`: str - crop, standard, fit_to_window or fit_to_window_letterbox
-1. `embed_preprocessing`: bool - Whether to embed preprocessing into the model
+1. `embedded_preprocessing`: bool - flag that pre/postprocessing embedded
 #### `ClassificationModel`
 1. `topk`: int - number of most likely labels
 1. `labels`: List - list of class labels